wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to TDD.md

 					- Coverage
 						- It also offer test coverage
 	-
-	- ## Methods for Test Driven Development
+	- ## Methods for Test Driven Development #flashcard
 		- ### Running tests with Nose
 			- There are two common methods to run Python unit tests:
 				- unittest